muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

 ---

-"BP looks to massive green hydrogen plant for heavy duty truck fueling..
+H2 Fuel News: "BP looks to massive green hydrogen plant for heavy duty truck fueling..
 The facility will be located at the HyGreen Teesside project in the United Kingdom"

 ---

-Port of Seattle green hydrogen fuel project underway with DOE funding
+H2 Fuel News: "Port of Seattle green hydrogen fuel project underway with DOE funding"

 ---

-Hydrogen fuel cell locomotive from Canadian Pacific to roll out before 2022
+H2 Fuel News: "Hydrogen fuel cell locomotive from Canadian Pacific to roll out before 2022"

 ---

-"Woodside to develop a 180 tonne per day liquid hydrogen production facility in the US; signs new agreement with Hyzon Motors..
+H2-View: "Woodside to develop a 180 tonne per day liquid hydrogen production facility in the US; signs new agreement with Hyzon Motors..
 Australian energy producer Woodside has today (Dec 7) revealed plans to expand its hydrogen portfolio to the US as it secures land for a future liquid hydrogen production project and signs an agreement with Hyzon Motors"

 ---

-Russia’s Novatek set to supply blue hydrogen to RWE
+H2-View: "Russia’s Novatek set to supply blue hydrogen to RWE"

 ---